 You will find instructions in the packet and you can also get advice about how to use a female condom from a sexual health professional.
 Here are the steps:

 - Check the expiry date and that it appears in good condition.

-- Sit, squat, lie or stand in a position you find the most comfortable, similar to how you would insert a tampon.
+- Sit, squat, lie or stand in a position you find comfortable, similar to how you would insert a tampon.
 Squeeze the smaller ring at the closed end of the condom and insert it into your vagina as far as it will go, making sure that it doesn’t twist.
-The large ring at the open end of the female condom will cover the area around the vaginal opening – it is normal for this part to hang outside your body.
+The large ring at the open end of the female condom will cover the area around the vaginal opening – it is normal for this part to sit outside your body.

 - When you have sex the penis should enter into the female condom, rather than between the condom and the side of your vagina.
 You can help guide your partner into you to ensure it goes in the right place.

 - After sex, twist the large ring to prevent semen from leaking out and gently pull the female condom out.
-You can then wrap the condom up and throw it away in the bin (it can block up your plumbing if you put it in the toilet).

 - Always use a new female condom each time you have sex.